richardnguyen165/css-exercises/foundations/flex/03-flex-header-2/README.md

 - Items are arranged horizontally as seen in the outcome image.
 - There is 16px between each item on both sides of the header.
 - flex is used to arrange everything.

+### Result
+Got what it looked like in the picture, but was missing things like spacing which could have made life more easier and could have used margin auto as well as different contianers to seperate things.